Upperfoot/on-the-beach-react-vite/README.md

 - Using Jest for Unit / Integration Testing
 - Using Testing Library for Component Testing
 - Elected to not use Contract Testing (PACT)
+- Elected to not use Cypress Testing for E2E Testing

 ### Principles Adhered